gluobe/infrastructure-2.0-workshop/Lab 1 - AWS Console and EC2/README.md

     * Make sure to choose `t2.micro` and press `Next: Configure Instance Details`
 1. Press `Next: Add Storage`.
 1. Press `Next: Add Tags`
 1. With Tags, you can reference the instance from many different AWS services.
-The tag "Name" will make sure its properly named when looking at the EC2 Instances list.
+The tag "Name" will make sure it is properly named when looking at the EC2 Instances list.
     * Add a tag with key `Name` and value `lab_EC2_instance1_<your_ID>`.
 1. Press `Next: Configure Security Group`
 1. We opened port 22 for SSH access and port 80 for HTTP access via the browser.
 Let's link the Security Group to the instance.